Flynn-B/Numerical-Modeling-of-Polyminerallic-Aggregate-Crushing/MCRPY/README.md

 The resulting output is a 3D/2D `.npy` array.
 Note, this step can take many hours or even days.

+To choose generation without bounds, set optimizer_type = `LBFGSB`.
+For 2D bounds set equal to `LBFGSB_2D_Bounds`.
+For 3D bounds set equal to `LBFGSB_3D_Bounds`.
+To set what the 2D or 3D bounds are, change the edge_img or the six side images in `SPOptimizer2D` or `SPOptimizer3D` respectively.
+Note, setting boundaries in `2DBoundaryConditionGeneration.py` or `3DBoundaryConditionGeneration.py` only initialize boundries and are optional.
+To have boundries continually applied, set boundries `SPOptimizer2D.py` or `SPOptimizer3D.py`.If in 3D, using higher resolution (>32 pixel side length) and multigrid_reconstruction = True (recommended), one must provide boundrary images for 32 and 64 pixel side lengths.

 #### Visualizing and Exporting Results

 Visualization of the results can be acheived multiple ways: